 Capital efficiency determines how much of the remaining operating income needs to be reinvested into the business to grow.
 This required reinvestment rate is then used to compute the return on invested capital (aka ROIC).
 I used the sales to capital ratio as a proxy to forecast the reinvestment rate.
 Shopify´s sales to capital in 2021 is 0.8, and Amazon´s is 1.6.
 I assumed the sales/capital to remain stable for the first 5 years, then converge toward a higher capital efficiency (1.5), thanks to the long-term investments Shopify is currently making on multiple fronts.
 It means Shopify has an average cost of capital of 8.8% and ROIC of 9%, peaking at 13% between years 7-9.
 I maintained a "cruise" ROIC of 11% in its "terminal year" because I believe Shopify moat is long-lasting.

-The boring but important stuff (aka Cost of Capital)
+The boring but essential stuff (aka Cost of Capital)

 This is where assumptions are totally out of one´s control, as it is impossible to know where interest rates will be 5 or 10 years from now.
-I used a risk-free rate of 4% (today´s rate is 3.2% as I am writing this, but increasing each week) for the next 5 years, then converge towards 3% until the terminal year of the DCF model.
+I used a risk-free rate of 3.75% (today´s rate is 3.2% as I am writing this, but increasing each week), then fall back to 2% in the terminal year of the DCF model.
 It means I am punishing valuation by anticipating a long inflationary cycle.

 My base case consists of the average between my bear and bull case.
-It gets me to a Shopify fair price of $32 per share, not far from its current price of $34 as I write this.
-But, given the high volatility of this stock (it has a beta of 1.8), I am not buying it until it gets below $26 to get a decent safety margin.
-So for me, it´s a hold.
+It gets me to a Shopify fair price of $45 per share, which suggests it is 28% undervalued (update from Aug 27th) if you think my story makes sense.
+On top of that, SHOP scores 12.5 on the rookie scorecard, so for me, it´s a buy.
 What to watch in the subsequent earnings?
 The pace of merchants' subscription growth, the average price per subs, the average ancillaries revenues per merchant and the evolution of the operating margins in the next few years.

 The author of this post owns shares of SHOP.
 The Rookie Investor recommends SHOP.
 The Rookie Investor has a disclosure policy.
 This article by The Rookie Investor is not financial advice as it does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material. eToro is a multi-asset platform that offers both investing in stocks and cryptoassets, as well as trading CFD assets.
 Please note that CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 67% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.